sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-03-Transactions.md

 ``` ts
 const COINBASE_AMOUNT: number = 50;
 ```
-The coinbase transaction is always the first transaction in the block and it is included by the miner of the block.
-The coinbase reward acts as an incentive for the miners: if you find the block, you are able to collect 50 coins.
+The coinbase transaction is always the first transaction in the block and it is included by the minter of the block.
+The coinbase reward acts as an incentive for the nodes: if you find the block, you are able to collect 50 coins.

 We will add the block height to input of the coinbase transaction.
 This is to ensure that each coinbase transaction has a unique txId.
 Without this rule, for instance, a coinbase transaction stating “give 50 coins to address 0xabc” would always have the same txId.